 This bill amends the process for obtaining guide licenses in New Hampshire by requiring applicants to apply directly to the chief of the law enforcement division of the fish and game department, replacing the previous requirement to apply to the executive director or their designee.
 Additionally, it mandates that new applicants submit a criminal history record release form and fingerprints for a background check, with provisions for accepting police clearances if fingerprint attempts are unsuccessful.
-The bill also clarifies that the term "department" refers specifically to the enforcement division of the New Hampshire fish and game department.
+The bill also clarifies that the chief of the fish and game law enforcement division will review criminal records and maintain their confidentiality.

 Statutes affected: